 Move server-side emails to local archive

-- Under your IMAP email account in the sidebar, find the folder you wish to archive emails from and select it.
+- Find the folder you wish to archive emails from and click on it.

 You can follow the same steps above for any or all of your mail folders.
 For example, create a “Sent Archive” and drag and drop all of your old Sent emails from the IMAP folder into the Local Folder.

 That’s it!
-Note that it might take some time for your mail app to download the full copy of each email, especially if your Internet connection is limited in speed.
+Note that it might take some time for your mail app to download the full copy of each email, especially if your Internet connection is limited in speed and if you are moving a large number of messages.
+This means it can also take a long time for the server-side storage usage to update.
 Give it time!

 Let us know if you run into any problems with these instructions using the comments below.